usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 P gain alone, however, is often not sufficient.
 If the P gain is high the system may oscillate around the set point, but lowering the gain will cause the system to never reach the set point.

-To resolve this problem, lets add another term.
-Adding the integral of the error works to "push" an over damped system towards the set-point.
-This term increases in strength the longer the robot is away from the set-point.
-This term is called the integral gain, and is denoted by $i$.
+To resolve this problem, let's add another term.
+Adding the integral of the error works to "push" an over-damped system toward the set point.
+This term increases in strength the longer the robot is away from the set point.
+This term is called the integral gain and is denoted by $i$.

 $$
 output = p \cdot E + i \cdot \int_{0}^{t} E \cdot dt